ictunion/main-system-public/orca/README.md

 __Toolchain:__

 We use stable toolchain for rust.
-If you're [rustup](https://rustup.rs/) user make sure to update the stable toolchain
+If you're using [rustup](https://rustup.rs/) you can ensure the right tooling using:

 ```
 rustup default stable